 - Acme Products: Acme Turpentine.

 - Bar Brawl: An epic one ensues right after the Jitterbug tournament, which turns into a riot in the street.

-- The Cameo: John Landis plays the dust-covered soldier who delivers a message to Stilwell.
+- John Landis plays the dust-covered soldier who delivers a message to Stilwell.

 - Combat PragmatistWally Stephens: I know I can't beat you in a fair fight.